 Loyal fans were understandably devastated that Netflix chose to cancel the show in 2017 after just two seasons.
-However, due to an overwhelming response from the show’s dedicated audience, Netflix decided to greenlight the release of a new two hour finale special, which will air on June 8, 2018.
+However, due to an overwhelming response from the show’s dedicated audience, Netflix later released a two hour finale special, which aired on June 8, 2018.

 Taking place at a magical grad school in New York where a group of students discovers a powerful hidden kingdom, The Magicians is sort of like a grown-up version of Harry Potter crossed with The Chronicles of Narnia.
-The series isn’t afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.
-After three seasons, the fun and fantastical show seems to have really found its voice.
+The series ran for five seasons, and wasn't afraid to be a bit edgy, to experiment with sex and drugs, and to test its main characters at every turn.

-If you’re living for the blossoming romance between Mike and Eleven, you’re bound to love this WB classic, which explores what happens when romantic relationships form between regular humans and some very human-like aliens.
+If you love the dynamic between Mike and Eleven, you’re bound to love this WB classic, which explores what happens when romantic relationships form between regular humans and some very human-like aliens.

-Set place in the motherland of ufology, Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.
+Set in the motherland of ufology, the original Roswell is a three-season gem that follows Liz Parker, an average high schooler who falls in love with Max Evans, a mysterious, brooding newcomer who also happens to be a powerful alien king from another planet.

 Buffy the Vampire Slayer

 Before Eleven became the face of undeniable and unapologetic television girl power, Buffy was out there slaying vampires and kicking the “damsel in distress” narrative to the curb.